Based in: Buckinghamshire

 - BSc Hons Occupational Therapy, Oxford Brookes University.

 - Spinal Injury

 - Challenging behaviour, substance misuse and adult safeguarding

 Rob originally trained as an outdoor activity instructor on the south coast before pursuing a corporate career in retail, giving him 11 years of experience managing the ups and downs of business.
 Rob then progressed on to roles at Heathrow Airport as Team Lead Agent for passengers with reduced mobility services.
 Rob’s passion remains in outdoor activity and motorsport which he often incorporates into his work.

 Through his volunteer work with The Bike Experience charity and Talan Racing, Rob has developed his experience of working with people with a wide range of life changing conditions.
 Rob has taught many adults with disabilities to ride motorcycles.
 At the same time, he has been active as a volunteer for Talan Racing, the UK’s only independent motorcycle race team for disabled riders.

-In the last year Rob has been involved in consulting a periodic examination into the UN Convention on the Rights of Persons with Disabilities at the Department of Work and Pensions.
+Rob has been involved in consulting a periodic examination into the UN Convention on the Rights of Persons with Disabilities at the Department of Work and Pensions.
 He has also spoken at several events including the 2016 Breaking More Boundaries Conference as a sibling of a young adult with a severe brain injury.